7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework.md

 object WiringCheck extends PlanCheck.Main(MainLauncher)
 ```

-This object will emit compile-time errors for any issues or omissions in your `ModuleDefs`, it will be recompiled as
+This object will emit compile-time errors for any issues or omissions in your `ModuleDefs`.
+It will recompile itself as
 necessary to provide feedback during development.

 By default, all possible roles and activations are checked efficiently.